Dabrafenib (By mouth)

 - Some medicines can affect how dabrafenib works.
-Tell your doctor if you are also using St John's wort, dexamethasone, gemfibrozil, midazolam, nefazodone, medicine to treat an infection, medicine to treat seizures, a blood thinner (such as warfarin), or birth control pills.
+Tell your doctor if you are also using St John's wort, carbamazepine, clarithromycin, dexamethasone, gemfibrozil, ketoconazole, midazolam, nefazodone, phenobarbital, phenytoin, rifampin, a blood thinner (such as warfarin), or birth control pills.

 Warnings While Using This Medicine: